pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 ### Generating a GraphQL schema using Salesforce metadata

 [Schema](https://graphql.org/learn/schema/) is a core concept of GraphQL.
 It defines the data model exposed by the endpoint.
-Typical the schema is defined via the schema definition language (SDL).
+Typically the schema is defined via the schema definition language (SDL).
 It is a textual representation of the data model.

 ```graphql
 type Actor__c {